adrian154/blog/blogposts/mobspawning.md

 <img style="max-width: 512px" src="resources/spawning/chunks-p1.png">

 If there are fewer than 70 monsters in the blue chunks, monsters can spawn in the red chunk.
-Otherwise, the game moves on to player 2's local mob cap.
+Otherwise, the game checks player 2's local mob cap.
+As long as there is at least one player in range whose local mob cap is not met, spawning may occur.

 <img style="max-width: 512px" src="resources/spawning/chunks-p2.png">

 What effect does the local mob cap have on mob spawning?
 Well, it helps ensure that no player can take up ane excessive portion of the mob cap.
-Before 1.18, mob farms often worked poorly in multiplayer since if multiple players were online, the spawning algorithm was much more likely to pick a spawning space in the environment rather than one in a farm.
-Now, players in non-spawnproofed areas have minimal effect on the mob cap because mobs will stop spawning in their chunks once the local mob cap is reached.
+Before 1.18, if multiple players were online and occupying different parts of the world, odds are the vast majority of spawning spaces would be outside of a mob farm.
+Thus, mob farms were prone to severe rate reductions without coordination between players.
+Now, players in non-spawnproofed areas have minimal effect on mob spawning beyond their spawnable chunks because their local mob cap will prevent them from taking up more of the global mob cap.

-Note that as soon as the game finds a player whose local mob cap isn't filled, it continues to the spawning step; the rate of spawning does not depend on the number of players in range.

 <aside>